 Many constituents (such as calcium, sodium, or iron) which are often found in drinking water, can cause taste, color, and odor problems.
 The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the EPA.
 These constituents are not causes for health concern.
-Therefore, secondaries are not required to be reported in this document but they may greatly affect the appearance and taste of your water..
+Therefore, secondaries are not required to be reported in this document but they may greatly affect the appearance and taste of your wa-

-Public input concerning your water system may be made at regularly scheduled meetings on the third Monday of each month at 2:00 p.m. usually held at 375 Lake Meadows Drive, Montgomery, Texas.
-If you wish to address the Board, please contact John Wright or Philip Wright, Hays Utility North at 936-588-1166 if you have any questions.
+Public input concerning your water system may be made at regularly scheduled meetings on the fourth Thursday of each month at 10:00 a.m. at the office of Havs Utility North, 375 Lake Meadows Drive, Montgomery, Texas 77316.
+You may contact Philip Wright or John Wright, Hays Utility North at 936-588-1166 with any questions or concerns you may have.